cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Kubernetes.md

      3. interface with both the container and node
      4. kubelet starts the pod with a container inside
   3. <font color=red> Kube proxy </font>
-     1. forward reques from service to pod
+     1. forward request from service to pod